tonyklawrence/exercises/README.md

 ## Acceptance Criteria

+**Given** a user attempts to conclude an online purchase, **when** a valid credit card number is entered (according to Luhn's algorithm), **then** the system indicates the credit card in valid.

+**Given** a user attempts to conclude an online purchase, **when** an invalid credit card number is entered (according to Luhn's algorithm), **then** the system indicates the credit card in invalid along with the message "the credit card is invalid" so that the user understands the transaction failed.

-**Given** a user is attempting to conclude a online purchase **when** a credit card number greater than 16 digits is entered **then** the system indicates the credit card is invalid along with a message "the credit card entered is too long" so that a user understands their mistake and can reenter the credit card number and conclude the transation.
+**Given** a user is attempting to conclude an online purchase, **when** a credit card number greater than 16 digits is entered, **then** the system indicates the credit card is invalid along with the message "the credit card entered is too long" so that a user understands their mistake and can reenter the credit card number and conclude the transaction.

 ## Luhn's Algorithm